kimrm/kimrm/README.md

 - 💪 constantly learning and working on sharpening my JavaScript and React skills
 - 🚀 currently into Next.js
 - 💙 passionate about React
-- 💼 occasionally doing .NET Windows desktop, and backend PHP, freelance dev work.
+- 💼 occasionally doing .NET Windows desktop, and PHP freelance dev work
-- 🎣 enjoys fishing trips to clear my 🤯 head
+- 🎣 enjoys fishing trips to clear my mind

 _Living the Life_